Cove Review: Smart Home Security

 Think of the Cove Security app as your home away from home.
 It’s here that we armed and disarmed the security system, received notifications, live-streamed footage, viewed cloud storage, spoke through two-way audio and controlled connected devices whenever we were out of the house.

-And let’s be honest, sometimes, when we were in the house but not near the Touch Screen Panel, having an app that can control our security system was a blessing.
+And let’s be honest, sometimes, when we were in the house but not near the Alarm Panel, having an app that can control our security system was a blessing.
 We found the app pretty easy to use and free of bugs, most of the time.
 We did experience a couple of glitches, like the app showing different information than the control panel, but Cove fixed these issues with app updates immediately.

 Our Video Review of Cove